COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-When incidents such as the May 18 school shooting in Texas, the Feb.
-14 school shooting in Florida or the Oct.
-1, 2017 shooting in Las Vegas happen, they catch everyone off guard.
+When senseless acts of violence such as school shootings happen, they catch everyone off guard.
 The unpredictable nature of these types of incidents adds to our fear.

-The National Education Association offers some excellent guidelines on how to address mass shooting incidents with your children.
+The National Education Association also offers some guidelines on how to address mass shooting incidents with your children.

 The licensed counselors at Linden Oaks Behavioral Health can help people cope with trauma and anxiety.
-If you feel like you need to talk, don’t hesitate to reach out.
+If you feel like you need to talk, support is available.

 Get a free behavioral health assessment by a licensed counselor at Linden Oaks Behavioral Health.

 If you have reached this screen, your current device or browser is unable to access the full Edward-Elmhurst Health Web site.